rjmags1/algorithms-practice/leetcode/50_pow_x_n.md

 ```

 ## Notes
-- This is the exact same logic as above, except implemented recursively.
-Used bitwise operators to be cool.
+- This is the exact same logic as above, except implemented iteratively.
+Used bitwise operator to check for odd parity to be cool but should also note that it is more time efficient.
 As we loop, if `n` is odd, we multiply `result` by `curr` before squaring `curr`.
-This has the same effect as the `else` clause of the return statement in the `calc` function in Solution 1.
+This has the same effect as the `else` clause of the return statement in the `calc` function in Solution 1, accumulating all odd parity sub-powers into `result`.